 Are there any side effects?

-As the process used to make kefir can vary between brands, it is hard to monitor its strength, so some products may be stronger sources of probiotic bacteria than others.
+As the process used to make kefir can vary between brands, it is hard to monitor its potency, so some products may be richer sources of probiotic bacteria than others.
 For those who are not used to probiotics or fermented foods it is sensible to start with a small amount and increase slowly.
 Some report digestive symptoms such as bloating, constipation or diarrhoea when introducing probiotics to the diet.
 Anyone with a compromised immune system should speak to a health professional before introducing or increasing their fermented food intake.

 What about water kefir?